shekhargulati/java8-the-missing-tutorial/01-default-static-interface-methods.md

 }
 ```

 Adding a method to an interface broke the source compatibility of the API.
 This means users who were implementing `Calculator` interface would have to add implementation for `remainder` method otherwise their code will not compile.
-This is a big problem for API designers as it makes difficult to evolve API.
+This is a big problem for API designers as it makes API difficult to evolve.
 Prior to Java 8, it was not possible to have method implementations inside interfaces.
 This often becomes a problem when it was required to extend an API i.e. adding one or more methods to the interface definition.

 To allow API's to evolve with time, Java 8 allows users to provide default implementations to methods defined in the interface.
 These are called **default** or **defender** methods.
 The class implementing the interface is not required to provide implementation of these methods.
 If implementing class provides the implementation then implementing class method implementation will be used else default implementation will be used. `List` interface has few default methods defined like `replaceAll`, `sort`, and `splitIterator`.